JuliaLang/julia/doc/stdlib/argparse.rst

    The parsing can stop early if a ``:show_help`` or ``:show_version`` action is triggered, or if a parsing error is found.

-   Some ambiguities can arise in parsing, see :ref:`this section <argparse-parsing-details>` for a detailed description of how they're solved.
+   Some ambiguities can arise in parsing, see :ref:`this section <argparse-details>` for a detailed description of how they're solved.

 .. _argparse-settings-overview: